 Poor, remote communities in developing nations are not able to afford this process — but it is the only way to ensure a water source is properly drilled and used.
 That’s where Cross Catholic Outreach (and compassionate friends like you) can help!
 Your contribution ensures a new well is properly installed so future generations can count on it producing safe water.

 Our Catholic ministry partners in developing nations have the knowledge and local connections needed to provide enduring sources of safe, clean water for communities in desperate need.
 What they lack are the funds to finance those outreaches.
 You can make the wells and water systems they have planned a reality.

 Please consider funding a water project for a community in need.
 Struggling families have been praying for relief — a safe source of water to quench their thirst and protect them from waterborne diseases — and you can help Church leaders provide the blessing those poor men, women and children desperately need!

 Faithful dioceses and ministries are fighting to relieve the world’s water crisis, and they are asking you for two things:

 One great way to support water relief programs is through our Christmas Catalog.
-For example, your generosity can help Father Fabian Hevi in Kenya install water systems that will relieve the burden on families impacted by the severe drought.
-Through the years, Cross Catholic Outreach has empowered him to provide clean water for more than 470,000 Kenyans.
+Your generosity can help install water systems that will relieve the burden on families impacted by the severe drought.
+Through the years, Cross Catholic Outreach has empowered him to provide clean water for more than 640,000 Kenyans.
 Help us extend that blessing to even more communities this year!